CFIB members save on Amex

-Canada’s private sector job vacancy rate continued its upward trek through the final quarter of 2017.
-The fourth quarter estimate is now 3.0 per cent, up sharply from the 2.4 per cent in the same period a year earlier and is now higher than its pre-recession peak of early 2008.
-In aggregate terms, this represents about 399,000 jobs left unfilled for at least four months because employers have not found suitable candidates.
+Canada’s private sector job vacancy rate sat unchanged in the first quarter of 2018, after having risen strongly through 2017.
+The latest estimate of 3.0 per cent is the same as the previous quarter, but still up measurably from the 2.6 per cent in the opening quarter of 2017.
+In aggregate, this represents about 407,000 jobs left unfilled for at least four months because employers have not found suitable candidates.

 The vacancy rate picture is consistent with Statistics Canada own 2.9 per cent vacancy rate estimate (for the fourth quarter of last year), as well as with their labour force survey data which showed that Canada's unemployment rate held firm in the latest two quarters.